 “If you don’t know your options, you don’t have any!” ~ D. Korte

-Writing a birth plan (or you may wish to call it “birth preferences”) is a great way to be clear about your intentions for how you envision the birth of your baby.
+Writing a birth plan is a great way to be clear about your intentions for how you envision the birth of your baby.
 It is not meant to give you unrealistic expectations but rather to open up communication and bring the birthing team to a closer understanding as to what each other hopes for.
 It is also helpful for your support team to know ahead of time what your wishes are, so that important decisions need not be discussed in detail on the day, when the vulnerability of the labouring woman can make decision-making difficult.
 Give your care provider a copy and discuss your wishes ahead of time, but always bring an extra copy on the day, as it may have been forgotten or lost, or you may have different staff on, on your big day!

 Some Points To Consider